 End Option 2

-Option 3: Include the following if customer elects summer availability
+Option 3: Include the following if customer elects summer availability.

 «Customer Name» may notify BPA of a PLVS Event at any time during the months of June, July, August, and September (Summer Availability) at least seven calendar days in advance of the first day of the PLVS Event. «Customer Name» may cancel a PLVS Event by notifying BPA within three calendar days after the initial notice.
 Such notifications shall be pursuant to section 2 of Exhibit I.